The Double Refuge ☠️ Ars Moriendi

 The plane is going down.
 You wondered how you would face the final moment, whenever it came.
 You figured there's no point in panicking, no point in turning your last moments on Earth into a blubbering, cringing spiral of fear.
 So, you prepared yourself for whenever it came, knowing that sooner or later it would come.

-In Shakespeare’s play, Hamlet tells Horatio that he feels (quite prophetically it turns out) a deep foreboding about his upcoming duel with Laertes:
+You’ve stamped into your mind Hamlet’s response to Horatio, after Hamlet tells him that he feels (quite prophetically it turns out) a deep foreboding about his upcoming duel with Laertes:

 Horatio: If your mind dislike anything, obey it.
 I will forestall their repair hither, and say you aren’t fit.